The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 Living together for two years does not mean that this period must be continuous.
 The court will take into account the practicalities of relationships such as the need to be separated for short periods in, for example the course of employment, working away from the family home.
 Equally, a tour of duty in the armed forces would not be counted adversely.

 Thus the immediacy of living together before the death of the deceased is not construed literally.
 Authorities indicate that the situation to be considered will be the general arrangements that subsisted during the deceased's lifetime rather than the de facto and perhaps fluctuating situation that existed at death.
-Thus, in an analogous situation, if a person was maintaining another but stopped when he developed
+Thus, in an analogous situation, if a person was maintaining another but stopped when he developed a terminal illness and could not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.